 3 Better Core Competency Model Guidelines to Follow

 Better Core Competency Model Guidelines

 At some point, most companies define a list of desired core competencies they believe spell success in their organization to help standardize and focus hiring, learning, performance management, succession planning and career development.
-We decided to explore if there were better core competency model guidelines to follow in order to support a more powerful end-to-end Talent Management program.
+We decided to explore if there were better core competency model guidelines to follow in order to support a more powerful end-to-end talent management strategy.

 Are Your Core Competencies Making You Incompetent?

-But how many companies review their core competencies to be sure they are still relevant and being used to improve people AND business performance?
-Unfortunately, darn few.
+Sadly, our research found that the majority of our clients either did not have competency models or, if they did, they were either outdated or not used.
+Part of the problem is not many leaders review their core competencies to be sure they are relevant and being used to improve people AND business performance.
 It seems that far too many competency models make sense in theory to organize and link people programs but are not directly relevant to current business priorities.

 What’s Wrong with Core Competency Models These Days?

-The easy answer is that they are outdated and isolated mechanism.
+The easy answer is that they are an underutilized, outdated, and isolated mechanism.
 But it goes beyond that.
 While the original intent may have been pure, most core competency model guidelines remain on the shelf because they are:

-Our research found core competencies tend to grow to an unwieldy number that was then multiplied by levels for function and proficiency.
-The result was something that only HR could understand and did not fully tie back to what mattered most to the business.
-It was not a practical tool for those on the line who were actually responsible for making decisions about what to do and who to hire, retain, and develop.
+Our organizational alignment research found core competencies tend to grow to an unwieldy number that is then exacerbated by various levels, functions, and proficiency ratings.
+The result is often something that only HR can understand and does not easily or directly tie back to what mattered most to moving the business and people strategies forward.
+Complicated, generic, and weak competency models are not a practical tool for those on the frontline who are actually responsible for making decisions about what to do and who to:

+3 Better Core Competency Model Guidelines to Follow